 childhood with a need for adult playmates;

-infancy with his need for real playmates who look like himself;
+young age with his need for real playmates, like himself;

-teenage years with the need for close relationships with a friend or bosom friend of the same sex;
+teenage years with the need for a close relationship with a friend or bosom friend of the same sex;

-youth with the need for a close partner of the opposite sex;
+youth with a need for a close partner of the opposite sex;

-maturity, when feelings for the chosen one of the opposite sex prevail over feelings for oneself (which implies that real maturity, or growing up, is much less common than we think).
+maturity, when feelings for a chosen one of the opposite sex prevail over feelings for oneself (from which it follows that real maturity, or growing up, is much less common than we think).

-One of the first and most recognized can be considered an attempt by Erik Erikson to distinguish eight stages of human life from birth to old age.
+One of the first and most recognized is the attempt of Erik Erikson to identify eight stages of human life from birth to old age.

-1. Basic sense of trust-distrust.
-From birth to 18 months
+1. Basic sense of trust-mistrust.
+From birth to 18 months.

 3. Initiative (enterprise) - guilt.
 From 3 to 5 years.

-6. Intimacy - isolation. early adulthood.
-18 years old to early middle age.
+6. Intimacy - isolation.
+Early adulthood.
+From 18 years to early middle age.

 8. Integrity - despair, hopelessness.
 Late adulthood, maturity.

-He drew attention to the development of the human "I" in the process of sociogenesis, to the change in personality in relation to the social environment and to oneself, including both positive and negative aspects 10 .
-An American psychoanalyst created a theory about the age phases of psychosocial development, or, more simply, about what basic personality traits are formed at what age and in what sequence, what age crises and stages a person goes through and what he must learn at each stage in order to become a full-fledged independent personality.
+He drew attention to the development of the human “I” in the process of socio-genesis, to changes in personality in relation to the social environment and to oneself, including both positive and negative aspects 10.
+The American psychoanalyst created a theory about the age-related phases of psychosocial development, or, more simply, about what basic personality qualities are formed at what age and in what sequence, what age-related crises and stages a person goes through and what he must learn at each stage in order to become fully independent personality.

-According to E. Haeckel's even earlier theory of biogenesis, individual development (ontogenesis) is an abbreviated development of the human race (phylogenesis), i.e. in the process of becoming a personality, a person (child), repeating the history of mankind in his development, must go through all these stages.
-Ontogeny rests on the identification of a number of universal age processes: growth, maturation, development, aging, as a result of which the corresponding individual age properties(differences).
+According to an even earlier theory of biogenesis by E. Haeckel, individual development (ontogenesis) is an abbreviated development of the human race (phylogeny), i.e. In the process of personality formation, a person (child), repeating the history of mankind in his development, must survive all these stages.
+Ontogenesis is based on the identification of a number of universal age-related processes: growth, maturation, development, aging, as a result of which the corresponding individual age properties(differences).
 Both in psychology are generalized in the concept of age stages (phases, stages, periods), in sociology - stages of socialization(childhood, youth, maturity, old age, etc.).
 Developing these ideas further, A.N.
-Teslenko 11 believes that age periodization implies not just a formal lifetime (life span), denoting only the chronological framework of individual existence in a particular space and time, regardless of its content, and subject to known laws life cycle.
-Many biological and social age processes are indeed cyclical; starting with successively alternating phases of ontogeny and ending with a repetition of generations
+Teslenko 11 believes that age periodization involves more than just a formal life span, denoting only the chronological framework of individual existence in a specific space and time, regardless of its content, and is subordinate to known patterns life cycle.
+Many biological and social age-related processes are indeed cyclical; starting from successively changing phases of ontogenesis and ending with a repeating generation-

 ](Erickson E. Childhood and society.
 Obninsk, 1993.